cameronurnes/emby-sync/README.md

 (Optional) DEFAULT_ROOM: A room name which always exists.
 Default is 'Bacon Bar'

 Known Issue: Chromecasts cannot follow, but can lead.
+Workaround by controlling the device casting to the Chromecast.